Corporate merger and acquisition often bring up complex immigration issues.

 of the recruitment.
 However, an Application for Permanent Employment Certification

-name at the time of submission.
-If a merger, acquisition, or any other
+at the time of submission.
+If a merger, acquisition, or any other corporate

-corporate change in ownership occurs between the time of recruitment and
+change in ownership occurs between the time of recruitment and the time

-the time of submission, resulting in a disparity between the employer's
+of submission, resulting in a disparity between the employer's name shown

-name shown on the advertising used to recruit for a job opportunity and
+on the advertising used to recruit for a job opportunity and the employer's

-the employer's name on the submitted ETA Form 9089, the employer must
+name on the submitted ETA Form 9089, the employer must be prepared to

-be prepared to provide documentation -- in the event of an audit -- proving
+provide documentation -- in the event of an audit -- proving that it is

-that it is the successor in interest, a determination made based on the
+the successor in interest, a determination made based on the totality

-totality of the circumstances, including whether the current employer
+of the circumstances, including whether the current employer has assumed

-has assumed the assets and liabilities of the former entity with respect
+the assets and liabilities of the former entity with respect to the job

 In addition to the above Q&A, it is good practice to considering the